openresty/lua-nginx-module/README.markdown

     }

-Note that you cannot use this interface to rewrite URI arguments, and you need to use [ngx.req.set_uri_args](http://wiki.nginx.org/HttpLuaModule#ngx.req.set_uri_args) for that.
+Note that it is not possible to use this interface to rewrite URI arguments and that [ngx.req.set_uri_args](http://wiki.nginx.org/HttpLuaModule#ngx.req.set_uri_args) should be used for this instead.
 For instance, Nginx config

     rewrite ^ /foo?a=3? last;